 , and Teleoceras

 - Modern rhinos are often referred as "prehistoric-looking" in media (and the genus now housing the White Rhino (Ceratotherium) dates back 7 million years).
 Many classic prehistoric mammals were indeed rhino-looking though with different horn-shapes (the aforementioned six-horned Uintatherium and the fork-horned Megacerops are the most well-known examples), but only some of the extinct "rhinoceroses" were really such.
 Among them, the most spectacular were the Woolly Rhino, the Unicorn Rhino, and above all, the Indricothere (ironically, this one wasn't so rhino-looking).
 The Unicorn (Elasmotherium sibiricum) is often confused with the Woolly (Coelodonta antiquitatis) because of their similar appearence: however, the latter was not larger than modern white rhinos and had two horns as well; the former was much larger (5 tons, like a modern bush elephant) and with one single horn... perhaps as long as a grown man, and put on the front rather than upon the nose: hence unicorn rhinoceros.
 Both lived in the Ice Age in cold climates, alongside mammoths in northern Asia, but the elasmothere was southerner than the coelodont; the latter lived alongside the other, more popular woolly, (guess what).
 Interesting that both woollies have left soft part of their bodies other than bones, hair included.
 While the "unicorn rhinoceros" is often said to have been the inspiration of that other unicorn when still alive, but this is probably a legend.
+Once again, it appears humans did these things in just as things were getting better.
 About Indricotheres (or Paraceratheres, depend on who you ask), they deserve their own entry below.

 Brontomammal has many names: Paracera-Indrico-Baluchi-therium